arthuro555/THNK/README.md

 - `types` - GDJS type definitions.
 They were generated automatically with TSC.
 - `docs` - The docusaurus website and documentation.
 - `scripts` - A few scripts used for building.
-- `code` - Contains all of the THNK extension's typescript code.
+- `code` - Contains all the THNK extension's typescript code.
 All imports are relative to this directory: `import "server";` would import `code/server`.
-  - `server` - All of the server-relevant code.
+  - `server` - All the server-relevant code.
-  - `client` - All of the client-relevant code.
+  - `client` - All the client-relevant code.
   - `adapters` - Contains the different adapters' implementations.
   - `types` - Useful type definitions: `global.d.ts` defines the `THNK` global namespace and `thnk.d.ts` overrides GDevelop type definitions with the additional properties THNK adds.
-  - `utils` - Misc. code that is relevant for both server and client.
+  - `utils` - Misc.
+Code that is relevant for both server and client.